nRF24/RF24Network/docs/addressing.md

 ```

 @see
-- [cplusplus.com tutorial](http://www.cplusplus.com/doc/hex/) for more information number bases.
+- [This cplusplus.com tutorial](http://www.cplusplus.com/doc/hex/) for more information number bases.
-- the [Topology and Overview page](md_docs_tuning.html) for more information regarding network topology.
+- The [Topology and Overview page](md_docs_tuning.html) for more information regarding network topology.